AkshatSG/DyslexOpt-V1/README.md

 Hence, google text formats were used to tune the text.

-DISCLAIMER: The given code is very ambiguous.
+The given code is very ambiguous.
 THe choice of which parameters to tune are up to the dyslexic reader/tester, and ought to be available where the test occurs (a simple google slide to a more robust lab application).

 reading_test.py already contains 30 sample reading texts generated using Mistral 7B.
 It is also where the reader will be tested for fluency, and comfort score will be inputted.